Book Now

 Here’s a behind-the-scenes truth: the subfloor matters as much as the flooring itself.

-Your subfloor is the surface underneath your finished floor, usually plywood or concrete in Utah homes.
+Your subfloor is the surface underneath your finished floor.
+Usually plywood or concrete in Utah homes.
 If it’s not flat, clean, dry, and properly prepped, even the best flooring will fail.

 Common subfloor problems we see: